-Volcano scientist at the University of Oxford and interested in EA and longtermism
+Volcano scientist at the University of Oxford and interested in EA, global catastrophic risks and longtermism

 Clive Oppenheimer's, 'Eruptions that shook the world' is a great introduction to volcanoes and their role on society.
 Cheers!